 I’m bringing two outerwear options because I can.
 If we were flying instead of driving, I’d leave the bulkier tweed jacket at home.

-- tweed coat (same fabric, different style)
+- tweed coat (similar)

 - utility jacket, water-resistant (similar)